JaimeJesusSerrano/react-roadmap-milestones-example/README.md

 Currently this project show us a fake data where the own evolution of this component in versions.

-## Future ideas to be developed (suggestions are accepted)
-- Overwrite styles, to allow config your own CSS.

 ## How to start the project in development environment with hot reloading

 ### With docker